redhat-sa-brazil/jdv-opendata/README.md

 	* As is, it is not useful, but does not work without it.
 Maybe if the security constraint was dropped.
 Test needed to validate.
 * [database/postgresql/schema.sql](./database/postgresql/schema.sql)
 * [deployments/OpenData.vdb](./deployments/OpenData.vdb)
 	* Will be copied to EAP deployment folder.
+If you change the source and generate a new VDB, copy the new file to this folder.
 * [deployments/OpenData.vdb.dodeploy](./deployments/OpenData.vdb.dodeploy)
 	* Will be copied to EAP deployment folder and will trigger the deployment of the VDB file.